 Finally, investors can use NinjaTrader to simulate trading (“paper trading”) for free.
 This allows you to learn and use the system, with data provided by NinjaTrader.

 Fees: How Much Does NinjaTrader Cost?

 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

 Charting, analysis and simulated trading are all free on NinjaTrader so long as you set up a funded account with their brokerage.
-This requires a minimum $400 for a futures or $50 for a forex account.
+This requires a minimum balance of $400 for a futures account and $50 for a forex account.

 Third-party trading on NinjaTrader requires either licensing or buying the software.
-A license, or “lease,” costs $720 per year.
-Purchasing NinjaTrader costs $1,099.
+The cost for a license, or “lease,” starts at $99 per month.
+Purchasing NinjaTrader costs $1,499.
 The leased version of the software comes with significantly fewer data features, in addition to costing almost as much, so there’s little reason to choose that option.

 You will have to pay for whichever data feeds you subscribe to, and prices vary widely among those.
 You will also have to pay whatever costs are associated with your chosen brokerage.
 Prices also vary there.

 The NinjaTrader brokerage is a mixed bag on costs.
 For example, it costs $40 to withdraw money from this service and they will charge you a $25 per month inactivity fee for not trading.
 Meanwhile, commissions depend on which version of the platform you are using.
-Investors using the free version can trade through the NinjaTrader brokerage, but costs for futures and options can go as high as $1.29 per contract.
-Investors who have leased the platform will pay $0.99 per contract, and those who purchase it pay $0.59.
+A sample of fees for trading various futures contracts is listed in the table below:

 Effectiveness: How Well Does NinjaTrader Work?